daniel3735928559/guppy/README.md

   or `"calc"`, and the function will return (respectively) the XML, LaTeX, or ASCII representation of the instance's content.

+* `Guppy.instances`: This is a dictionary that contains all Guppy objects on the page , indexed by div ID.
+So you can access the Guppy object with `Guppy.instances.guppy_div`.

-There are other functions that may be of use in some circumstances (e.g. for creating a button-based interface): `left()` and `right()` will move the cursor left and right (respectively), `backspace()` will do the same thing as hitting the backspace button, `undo()` will undo the previous operation, and so on.
-More complete documentation will eventually be available in this repository.
+There are other instance-level functions that may be of use in some circumstances (e.g. for creating a browser-button-based interface):
+`left()` and `right()` will move the cursor left and right (respectively), `backspace()` will do the same thing as hitting the backspace button, `undo()` will undo the previous operation, and so on.
+More complete documentation will eventually be available in `doc/`.

-The properties that can be passed to the Guppy constructor will go here when there are any interesting ones.
-For now, nothing.

 ## License